mna/0value/posts/about Go logging.md

 **Update** : as was mentioned in [the thread on the golang bridge forum][bridge], a reusable package should avoid as much as possible to log anything, and return errors instead where it makes sense and let the caller worry about logging.
 That's what I was trying to say with "it should either log something clearly important or not log at all" towards the end, but it's worth making that clear right from the start.

+**Update 2** : the log15 package also uses key/value pairs in the variadic `...interface{}` list, as logxi does, I did miss that.
+Thanks to Chris Hines for pointing that out in the golang bridge forum.

 ## Current state of Go loggers

 I checked many popular logging packages - those that had over 100 stars at that moment - based on the [awesome-go list][loggers], in addition to the standard library's `log` package.
 I omitted the `log/syslog` package as [it can be wrapped in a standard `*log.Logger`][syslog].